The DOKOH Journal

 Here is a framework that applies regardless of brand or budget.
 Use it when evaluating any formal shoe purchase.

 Construction method: The most common method used in Indian mid-range formal shoes is cemented construction — the sole is glued to the upper.
 Quality cemented construction using modern adhesives is entirely acceptable and durable when done correctly.
-Cheaper cemented shoes use inferior glue that fails in heat and humidity — both of which India has in abundance.
+Cheaper cemented shoes use inferior glue that fails in heat and humidity.
 If a shoe delaminated within a year, it was almost certainly a cemented shoe with poor-quality adhesive.
-Goodyear welted construction is more expensive but allows resoling and provides a more robust bond — worth considering at higher price points.
+Goodyear welted construction is more expensive but allows resoling — worth considering at higher price points.

 Insole and midsole construction: This is the component that most directly affects daily comfort and the one most aggressively cut in cost by manufacturers.
 A proper insole system has at least two layers: a structural insole board for shape integrity, and a cushioning layer on top.
 Many mid-range formal shoes have a single compressed fiberboard insole with a thin foam cover.
 It compresses within weeks.
-What you want is a multi-density system — a firm base for support and a viscoelastic or memory-foam layer on top that absorbs impact rather than merely deflecting it.
+What you want is a multi-density system — a firm base for support and an adaptive cushioning layer on top that absorbs impact rather than merely deflecting it.

 Outsole composition: Pure leather outsoles are traditional but impractical for Indian conditions — they wear quickly on hard surfaces and offer poor grip on rain-wet floors.
 Pure rubber outsoles are durable but visually heavy.
-The best option for an Indian professional is a composite outsole: typically a rubber exterior for durability and grip, with a lighter EVA or Phylon midsole for shock absorption.
+The best option for an Indian professional is a engineered outsole: a rubber exterior for durability and grip, with a lighter shock-absorbing midsole compound beneath it.
 Look for this in the construction details.
 If the brand does not disclose outsole composition, that itself is informative.

 The Styles That Work for Professional Indians in 2025